An Essay on the Principle of Population: Early influence

 The position held by Malthus as professor at the Haileybury training college, to his death in 1834, gave his theories some influence over Company rule in India.
 According to Peterson, William Pitt the Younger (in office: 1783–1801 and 1804–1806), on reading the work of Malthus, withdrew a Bill he had introduced that called for the extension of Poor Relief.
 Concerns about Malthus's theory helped promote the idea of a national population census in the UK.
 Government official John Rickman became instrumental in the carrying out of the first modern British census in 1801, under Pitt's administration.
-In the 1830s Malthus's writings strongly influenced Whig reforms which overturned Tory paternalism and brought in the Poor Law Amendment Act of 1834.
+In the 1830s Malthus's writings strongly influenced Whig reforms which overturned Tory paternalism and brought in the Poor Law Amendment Act 1834.

 Malthus convinced most economists that even while high fertility might increase the gross output, it tended to reduce output per capita.
 David Ricardo and Alfred Marshall admired Malthus, and so came under his influence.
 Early converts to his population theory included William Paley.
 Despite Malthus's opposition to contraception, his work exercised a strong influence on Francis Place (1771–1854), whose neo-Malthusian movement became the first to advocate contraception.
 Place published his Illustrations and Proofs of the Principles of Population in 1822.